mraf19/contact-app/README.md

 ## Installation and Setup Instructions

+Clone [contact-app-server](https://github.com/mraf19/contact-app-server) adn install it for backend of this app

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation: